Regions and availability zones¶

 Using a global load balancer that is truly distributed, that is not local to a single availability zone solves this by removing traffic to the faulty availability zone entirely.
 Since it would always have an outside-in perspective it would make its decisions about sending traffic based on the same information an user would have.

-A global load balancer would be able to notice a failure at a availability zone and proceed to remove it in its entirety by fencing it from receiving requests until service in that availability zone is restored.
+A global load balancer would be able to notice an outage in a availability zone and proceed to remove it by fencing it from receiving requests until service in that availability zone becomes available again.

-Binero cloud does not currently provide a global load balancer service but by using our DNS system we do provide a highly redundant, geo-diverse name server solution that could be used as a manual GLB.
+Binero cloud does not currently provide a global load balancer service but by using our DNS system we do provide a highly redundant, geo-diverse name server solution that works as a manual GLB.

 Please contact us for more information or if you need help designing the fault tolerance that suites your application best.